shree6791/decision-drift/README.md

 ## Privacy

+Decision Drift is built with privacy in mind:

-- ✅ All data stored locally (no external storage)
+- ✅ **All bookmark data stored locally** - Your bookmarks, URLs, and intents never leave your device
-- ✅ No tracking or analytics
+- ✅ **No tracking or analytics** - We don't track your browsing or collect analytics
-- ✅ Backend only used for payment processing (Stripe)
+- ✅ **Minimal backend usage** - Backend only used for payment processing (Stripe)
-- ✅ No personal data sent to backend (only anonymous user ID)
+- ✅ **Anonymous payments** - Only anonymous user IDs sent to backend, no personal information
+- ✅ **Secure payments** - Payment processing handled by Stripe (PCI DSS compliant)

+For complete details, see [PRIVACY.md](PRIVACY.md).

 ## License